 Hubby’s all natural methods did the job and a great alternative if you don’t want to use harsh chemicals.

 Cats roam everywhere in Cyprus.

-It is said the cat population is in abundance because many many years ago a man came to Cyprus but because there were so many snakes he couldn’t live there, so he bought over many cats to get rid of the snakes.
+It is said the cat population is in abundance because many years ago a man came to Cyprus and couldn’t live there because there were too many snakes.
+So he bought over many cats to get rid of the snakes.

-The snake population has no decreased but the cat population is still on the rise.
+The snake population has now decreased but the cat population is still on the rise.

-Be aware when you go to a restaurant and see a cat or cats outside, inside or around, coz you are going to have to deal with them brushing past your feet, staring at you or worse start jumping onto you to try and get your food.
+Be aware when you go to a restaurant and see a cat or cats outside, inside or around.
+You are going to have to deal with them brushing past your feet, staring at you or worse start jumping onto you to try and get your food.

-Be careful when you are eating and try not to drop any crumbs coz in seconds a whole heard of ants will surround you.
+Be careful when you are eating.
+Try not to drop any crumbs because in seconds a whole heard of ants will surround you.